zakcali/haplomat2arlequin/README.md

 Hapl-o-Mat can read various formats : https://github.com/DKMS/Hapl-o-Mat/tree/master/examplePopulations

+You can find more information starting from page 11 of https://github.com/DKMS/Hapl-o-Mat/blob/master/detailedGettingStartedWindows.pdf

+MAC (Multiple Allele Codes) is one of those formats, and you can export from Excel if you keep your archive in Excel fomat

 if you entered your data into Hapl-o-Mat in MAC format, you can export your data to Arlequin format easly

 download raw data containing 100 samples of HLA data from https://github.com/DKMS/Hapl-o-Mat/blob/master/examplePopulations/populationData_a.dat